 Following the development of domestic longlining in the early 1990s, the number of vessels in the domestic tuna fleet operating in New Zealand fisheries waters peaked in 2001 and has subsequently declined.
 The rapid expansion particularly in the late 1990s through to 2000 arose because tuna fisheries were among the few open access fisheries in New Zealand at that time.
 It is also likely to have been encouraged due to the potential for claiming an allowance of quota on the basis of fishing history when tuna species entered the Quota Management System (QMS).
-As expected, the number of longline vessels targeting tuna declined following Government decisions on catch history years for several important target species in the longline fishery (only fishing history prior to 30 September 2000 was used in the determination of quota allocations for these species).
+As expected, the number of longline vessels targeting tuna declined following Government decisions on catch history years for several important target species in the longline fishery.

 On 1 October 2004, bigeye, yellowfin and Pacific bluefin tuna were introduced to the QMS system with catch limits set within New Zealand fisheries waters.
-Several key bycatch species, namely mako, blue, porbeagle shark, moonfish, Ray's bream, and swordfish were also introduced at this time.
-Southern bluefin tuna was also bought into the QMS in 2004, but the limit applies to catch by New Zealand flagged vessels regardless of where they fish.
+Several key bycatch species, namely mako, blue, porbeagle shark, moonfish, Ray's bream, and swordfish were also introduced to the QMS at this time.
+Southern bluefin tuna was also bought into the QMS in 2004, with a catch limit that applies to catch by New Zealand flagged vessels regardless of where they fish.

-A further driver for rationalisation in the tuna longline fleet has been the allocation of southern bluefin tuna quota.
+The allocation of southern bluefin tuna quota was a further driver for rationalisation in the tuna longline fleet.
 A national allocation applies to New Zealand southern bluefin tuna catch and, as a result of allocation of individual shares in this fishery, many fishers received uneconomic quota amounts for the species.
 Some responded by purchasing further quota but many chose to exit the fishery.